 I ran into an issue with some old Commodore 64 Cartridge Roms that I purchased.
-I found 4 Rom chips with a single PCB for sale and purchased it.
-The PCB had an old socket on it to swap the chips around, all four chips worked on the board.
-Still I wanted to get them all usable again as full cartridges.
+I found 4 Rom chips with a single PCB for sale and purchased them.
+The PCB had a IC Socket on it to swap the chips around, all four chips worked on the board.
+I wanted to get them all usable again as full cartridges.
 I purchased some 3d printed cartridge shells at some point after that.
-There is also the issue that with the cartridge shells you can not us an ic socket, it makes the chip sit too high to close the shell.
+There is also the issue that with the cartridge shells you can not use an IC Socket, it makes the chip sit too high to close the shell.

-I decided to look around for some PCBs, but I couldn’t find any with the proper footprint for the origional Roms that have the 2364 pinout and not the 2764 which is what the common Eproms are.
-So you can’t use a socket, and you certainly can’t use a double socket adapter to make the 2364 type chips to work on the modern pcbs.
+I decided to look around for some PCBs, but I couldn’t find any with the proper footprint for the original ROM ICs that have the 2364 pinout and not the pinout of the now commonly used 2764 27xxx EPROMs that the Modern PCB designs use.

 I had not yet worked on any PCB designs.
 It is a lot of work to go from scratch for something like this if you aren’t familiar with it.
-The main issues are recreating the physical board in the right dimensions, as well as the proper size and placement of the hole in the board and the edge connector itself.
+The main issues are recreating the physical board in the right dimensions, the edge connector, as well as the proper size and placement of the hole to fit the case shells.
 With those in place it would not be too bad.

-Still I had not worked with Eagle much.
 I did find a project on Github with Eagle design files.
 I tried to start working on it, but just wasn’t getting it at the time.
-Part of my issue is I have four Roms and one board already.
+Part of my issue is I have four ROMs and one board already.
 I only needed three boards.
 I didn’t want to order in 5-10 PCBs to only ever end up using three of them.
 That would have been quite a waste.
+I expect to that I will not be getting any more 2364 pinout ROMs in the future.

 It has been a good while since I put those chips in some ESD Foam for storage.
 I recently purchased some premade PCBs for other projects, which you can find the GAL PLA replacement post here which is one of the boards.
 Another of the boards I purchased was a 2364 to 2764 adapter board.
 The GAL PLA was so easy to put together as well as the 2364 adapter that I really wanted to get back to this project.